-Today I have mentioned my experience of different best places that you can choose for your Holi Tour Packages.
+Today I have mentioned my experience of the different best places that you can choose for your Holi Tour Packages.

 1. Mathura and Vrindavan

 Mathura and Vrindavan are two extremely famous places to see the best celebration of the Holi festival in the whole country.
-Mathura is known as the birth-place of Lord Krishna and Vrindavan is the place where he spent his childhood.
+Mathura is known as the birthplace of Lord Krishna and Vrindavan is the place where he spent his childhood.

-The tradition of the Holi celebration in Mathura and Vrindavan oriented from the Leela of Lord Krishna and his loved Radha.
-Holi is a week-long celebration in these regions and many of renowned shows and musical performances can be seen the gorgeous temples such as Banke Bihari Temple in Vrindavan and Dwarkadheesh Temple in Mathura
+The tradition of the Holi celebration in Mathura and Vrindavan is oriented from the Leela of Lord Krishna and his loved Radha.
+Holi is a week-long celebration in these regions and many renowned shows and musical performances can be seen the gorgeous temples such as Banke Bihari Temple in Vrindavan and Dwarkadheesh Temple in Mathura